What You Need to Know About Metal-Refining Furnace Operator or Tender

-In the United States, there were 17,700 jobs for Metal-Refining Furnace Operator or Tender in 2016.
+In 2016, there was an estimated number of 17,700 jobs in the United States for Metal-Refining Furnace Operator or Tender.
 There is little to no growth in job opportunities for Metal-Refining Furnace Operator or Tender.
 The BLS estimates 1,500 yearly job openings in this field.

 The states with the most job growth for Metal-Refining Furnace Operator or Tender are Florida, Nevada, and Arkansas.
 Watch out if you plan on working in Idaho, Utah, or North Carolina.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Metal-Refining Furnace Operators and Tenders is somewhere between $25,240 and $60,820.
+The salary for Metal-Refining Furnace Operators and Tenders ranges between about $25,240 and $60,820 a year.

 Metal-Refining Furnace Operators and Tenders who work in Oregon, Utah, or Nevada, make the highest salaries.

 How much do Metal-Refining Furnace Operators and Tenders make in different U.S. states?